2sic/turnOn/README.md

 * v0.1.1 initial version
 * v0.1.2 corrected so that `tag` no the context is the real html tag
 * v0.2.0 changing `awaits` in html tag to be `require` because it's a reserved term in C# and most turnOn is made in C#
-  note: we never bumped the version that's shown
+  note: we never bumped the version that's shown, so v0.2.0 still shows v0.1.2
 * v0.3.0 adding `args` variant with optional `addContext`